Suffolk conveyancing FAQs

 Conveyancing fees can be broken down into fees and disbursements.

 Disbursements are the taxes and additional costs paid out on your behalf, for example Land Registry fees and freeholder fees.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Our legal fees for buying or selling a house in Suffolk are fixed, which means that for a standard transaction, what you pay is exactly what you see in your quote.